Fig 1. Stent manufactured by Boston Scientific.

 The should be told doctor if the patient has diabetes, kidney disease, or other conditions that may require taking extra steps during or after the procedure to avoid complications.

-What to expect during a stent procedure
+During a stent procedure

-For arteries narrowed by plaque
+for arteries narrowed by plaque

 This procedure usually takes a few hours.